dlocal/smart-fields-examples/README.md

 - [JavaScript](js/example-1.js)
 - [CSS](css/example-1.css)

-Example 1 is the simpliest example that shows a form that uses the `card` Smart-Field.
+Example 1 is the simpliest example that shows a form that uses the `card` SmartField.

 ## Example 2